desihub/desidatamodel/doc/DESI_LSS_EDA/release/altmtl/index.rst

 altmtl
 =======

 :envvar:`altmtl` contains the merged target list (mtl) decisions with subpriorities re-seeded, but following the fiber-specific observational information on whether the target assigned to a particular positioner was successful.
-These are split into the bright and dark time observations.
+These are split into the bright and dark time observations, and these are the possibilities for `PROGRAM`.

 .. toctree::
    :maxdepth: 1

-   dark/index
-   bright/index
+   PROGRAM/index